National Cemetery Administration

 Burial in a national cemetery is open to all members of the armed forces who have met a minimum active duty service requirement and were discharged under conditions other than dishonorable.
 A Veteran’s spouse, widow or widower, minor dependent children, and under certain conditions, unmarried adult children with disabilities may also be eligible for burial.
 Eligible spouses and children may be buried even if they predecease the Veteran.
 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty, or were eligible for retired pay, may also be eligible for burial.
 For more information visit our eligibility web page.

-The cemetery is located in the central section of El Paso on the far north side of the Ft.
-Bliss Military Reservation.
+The cemetery is located in the central section of El Paso, Texas.
 From El Paso International Airport, travel Airport Road north two miles to Fred Wilson Avenue, and continue west ¾ mile to the cemetery.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.